By Sabrina Tavernise and Robert Gebeloff

 The middle and upper classes fared worse.
 Families with incomes four times the poverty threshold or more – $97,372 for a family of four – shrank to just 17 percent of the population, compared with 36 percent under the official measure, largely because taxes and work expenses were subtracted from income.

 The traditional measure of assessing poverty was first applied in the 1960s, when Americans spent roughly a third of their income on food.
 Today, spending on food has shrunk to a seventh of income, census officials say, while spending on housing, utilities and work expenses has expanded.
 The new measure, which counts those costs, was designed to adjust for that shift.
+Unfortunately, paying for housing and utility bills is a way of life and something that everyone must do to survive.
+And, if you look in the right places, like at the electric company that is considered to be the best provider in your area, it can help to make sure you can cut the cost of living and spend your money on other essential parts of your life.

 Bruce Meyer, an economics professor at the University of Chicago, said the new measure overstated poverty for the elderly because it did not take into account their income from savings, the stock market and other accumulated wealth.
 “If you look at what they consume, you see that their living standard is much higher,” Professor Meyer said.